 The Japanese-created game Street Fighter first appeared in 1987.
 Street Fighter was one of the original arcade combat games where two players could battle one another using joystick and button controls that allowed the on-screen characters to fight one another.
 The game hit its height with the more sophisticated Street Fighter II (1991), which is regarded as one of the all-time great games among gamers.
 This film came out amid the mid-1990s trend for films inspired by computer and videogames.
 In the space of about a year-and-a-half we also had Super Mario Bros.
 (1993), Double Dragon (1994) and Mortal Kombat (1995).
 Street Fighter was probably the most high profile of these up to that point.
-It starred Jean-Claude Van Damme and in the director’s chair, making his debut, was Steven E. de Souza, the screenwriter of action movies such as Commando (1985), The Running Man (1987), Die Hard (1988) and its first sequel, Ricochet (1991), Judge Dredd (1995) and Blast (2004), as well as the tv adaptation of The Spirit (1987).
+It starred Jean-Claude Van Damme and in the director’s chair, making his debut, was Steven E. de Souza, the screenwriter of films such as Commando (1985), The Running Man (1987), Bad Dreams (1988), Die Hard (1988) and its first sequel, Ricochet (1991), Judge Dredd (1995) and Blast (2004), as well as the tv adaptation of The Spirit (1987).

 The result is just like a videogame come to life – wall-to-wall chop suey, explosions, comic-book heroes and comic-book villains.
 It is entirely mindless fun.
 The public hated Street Fighter, although it is not entirely bad, just average.
 On the other hand, while one could hardly criticize Street Fighter for being exactly what it sets out to be, that unfortunately is the sum total of the film.
 The action moves but it is mindless popcorn, hardly breathless excitement, nor does it contain the dazzling style of say a Hong Kong action film.
 [A far better film version of the game, albeit uncreditedly based, was the Hong Kong screwball comedy Future Cops (1993)].
 It is a comic-book film but it is only a comic-book, it fails to dig into deep psychological recesses as Batman (1989) did or even enervate the action the way that the Mortal Kombat film did.